Unibeautify/sparser/docs-markdown/language-support.md

 # Sparser - Language Support

+## Summary
 Language support is organized by respective lexer file.
+This list is used for several automation tasks during the build.

+## List
 - markdown
    * [markdown](https://spec.commonmark.org/)
 - markup